razker/video-playlist-home-assignment/README.md

 ## Things to add (if I had more time)

-1. More tests for frontend.
+1. More tests for frontend (Redux and socket.io).
 2. Tests for backend.
 3. Add delete video and moving video order in the playlist.